dsi-clinic/the-clinic/tutorials/ssh_github_cluster.md

 Please read all portions carefully and only skip if you really know what you are doing.
 If you come across an issue, check that it isn't addressed in [Troubleshooting](#troubleshooting) before asking.

+If you are looking for instructions on using slurm to submit compute jobs, please refer to [the clinic's SLURM documentation](slurm.md)

 If there is a section which is unclear or needs updating, please open an issue or pull request!

 ## Table of Contents